omarshatrat/CS111B/README.md

-# Java-Assignments
+# Java-Projects

-Assortment of Java coding assignments.
+Assortment of Java coding projects I completed to help familiarize myself with concepts of Object-Oriented Programming.